 If you skim the headlines of major research journals, sometimes it seems l ike there’s nothing that omega-3s can’t do.
 Other times, they seem overrated.
-Since this is the fourth time ERD has covered omega-3 fatty acids in recent history, we won’t bore you with too many details.
+Since this is the fourth time NERD has covered omega-3 fatty acids in recent history, we won’t bore you with too many details.
 But, in case you missed it, here’s a very brief primer:

 Omega-3 fatty acids are named for their double bond (making the fatty acid “unsaturated,” since it has fewer hydrogen atoms than the maximum) that is three carbons from the omega, or end of the chain.
 Omega-3s are found in fish and some plants, like flax and walnuts.
 Both of the omega-3s used in this study, docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA) come from fish sources rather than plants, and are critical for early brain development.
 These fatty acids are added to many commercial baby formulas, to mimic the high levels found in breastmilk.